-Harkin Store will remain closed in 2020.
-It will reopen for the 2021 season.
+Harkin Store will remain closed 2022.

 In the late 1800s, riverboat travelers along the Minnesota River would stop in a small hamlet known as West Newton, home to a hotel, sawmill, brewery, livery and general store.
 Today, all that remains of West Newton is the Harkin Store, the general store that seems to have been frozen in time along County Rd.
 21 just outside New Ulm.
 Stored on the shelves are fabrics, storage vessels, chinaware, cooking utensils and medicines.
 As much as 40% of the inventory is original!
 The store operated from 1870 until 1901, when its post office function was usurped by Rural Free Delivery to the area farmers.
 Costumed guides host programs most summer Sundays, and you can still sit on the front porch and look out at the rolling river.
 It is owned by the Minnesota Historical Society, an indication of its historical value and importance.